Is Forgiveness Always Possible?

 Are there some things for which God will deny us forgiveness?
-The truth is, it is hard to out-sin the grace of God.
+The truth is, it is hard to sin beyond the grace of God.
 God's mercy is limitless, and His love for us is larger than the universe.
-Once we accept Jesus as our Savior, God forgives our sins--past, present, and future.
+Once we accept the Christ as our Savior, God forgives our sins--past, present, and future.
 The debt of sin (transgressions that we confess are a sin, and are in agreement with the word of God on what constitutes sin, and is, therefore, wrong for us to do) has been paid with the blood of Jesus.

 Confession, repentance, and asking for forgiveness of sin brings us back into fellowship with God the Creator, who has already forgiven us.
 According to the gospel of Mark (3:22-30) and Matthew (12:31-32), the only unforgivable sin is committed by those who reject the Holy Spirit's message about Jesus.

 But what about us?
 Do we always have to forgive wrongs committed against us?
 Do others always have to forgive wrongs we commit against them?